fortiql/data-forge/docs/articles/cdc-for-bronze.md

 - **Schema fidelity** – CDC pairs every payload with a Schema Registry ID, keeping historical schemas available.
 Replicas forget what changed.
 - **Selective capture** – Publications let us stream only the `demo.public.*` tables that matter.

 With the change log living in Bronze, R&D no longer maintains oversized “audit” tables in OLTP just to answer historical questions—Trino queries the CDC-backed Iceberg tables directly.
+When a non-technical stakeholder asks “why bother with CDC if we already have Kafka events?”, the answer is scope: domain events only cover what producers emit, while OLTP tables accumulate quiet mutations (price corrections, admin fixes, backfills).
+CDC streams *every* row-level change into Bronze; events remain the business narrative, and together they give analytics the full picture.

 The cost: configure Postgres for logical decoding, run Debezium, size WAL retention.
 The payoff: Bronze remains the forensic log described in the primary article.